Nez Perce War: Background

 Joseph and his brother Ollokot were away from the camp during the raids on June 14 and 15.
 When they arrived at the camp the next day, most of the Nez Perce had departed for a campsite on White Bird Creek to await the response of General Howard.
 Joseph considered an appeal for peace to the Whites, but realized it would be useless after the raids.
 Meanwhile, Howard mobilized his military force and sent out 130 men, including 13 friendly Nez Perce scouts, under the command of Captain David Perry to punish the Nez Perce and force them onto the reservation.
 Howard anticipated that his soldiers "will make short work of it."
-The Nez Perce defeated Perry at the Battle of White Bird Canyon and began their long flight eastward to escape from the U.S. soldiers.

 War

+White Bird Canyon

+By June 16, the bands had moved to the southern end of White Bird Canyon, about 5 mi long, 1 mi wide at its maximum, and bounded by steep mountain ridges.
+That night, sentinels reported the approach of U.S. soldiers from the north.
+After much deliberation, the Nez Perce decided that they would stay at White Bird and make an effort to avoid war, but fight if they were forced to do so.
+The soldiers included Company F and Company H of the 1st Cavalry Regiment, commanded by Captain David Perry and Captain Joel Graham Trimble, respectively.
+The officers and men of the two companies totaled 106.

+Awaiting the soldiers, 50 warriors under Ollokot deployed to a butte on the western side of the canyon and 15 warriors under Two Moons on a butte to the east, thus placing themselves on both sides of the cavalry's route down the canyon.
+Six Nez Perce warriors waited with a white flag to discuss a truce with the approaching soldiers.
+An advance party, consisting of Lieutenant Edward Theller, Trumpeter John Jones, a few Nez Perce scouts employed by the Lapwai Agency, seven soldiers from Company F and civilian volunteer Arthur "Ad" Chapman made first contact with the truce party.
+For reasons never fully explained, Chapman fired at the truce party.
+The truce party took cover and the Nez Perce returned fire.